MADE IN FEUERWEHR

 What unites all these people is idealism, a pioneer spirit and a strong sense of belonging and serving their community.
 They want to work in the neighbourhood, with the neighbourhood and for the neighbourhood of Breitenrain in Bern.

 I decided to work with the traditional formal portrait on black-and-white analogue film.
-This way of working is fairly new to me since I am a so-called “digital native.”
-I chose the 8×10 format for one-to-one contact dark room printing using traditional chemicals.
-The cameras for this format are all large and heavy and everything is manual.
+I chose the 8×10 format for its generosity and truthful rendering and made the portraits in the darkroom printing with the use of traditional chemicals.Being what they called a “digital native” this process was new to me and I had to learn it along the way.
+The cameras in this format are large, heavy and everything is manual.
 Composing, focusing and setting up takes time.
-A long time specially in the eyes of our digital generation.
-I call the process the “opposite of iPhone” because it almost completely lacks spontaneity and instant gratification.
-The sitter has to sit still for five to ten minutes before I take one photograph.
+A long time, especially in the eyes of our digital generation.
+I call the process the “opposite of the iPhone”, because it almost completely lacks spontaneity and there is no such a thing as instant gratification.
+Patience and craftsmanship are the very important in this process.
+The sitter has to sit still for three to five minutes before I take one photograph.
 The photos cannot be seen or proofed until the negatives have been developed, dried and printed.
-There’s plenty of room for errors in the three-step process.
-But when everything (or most of it!) works the results from this old way of photographing are fascinating, intriguing, nostalgic and… All Made in Feuerwehr.
+There’s plenty of room for errors in this long process, and errors did happen in almost every step of the way.
+But when everything works the results from this slow and old method of photographing are fascinating, intriguing, nostalgic and… All Made in Feuerwehr.